civisanalytics/muffnn/README.md

 pip install -r requirements.txt
 ```

-Google provides TensorFlow pip wheels for different OSs and architectures.
-See [this page](https://www.tensorflow.org/install/) for more details.
+If you have trouble installing TensorFlow, see [this page](https://www.tensorflow.org/install/) for more details.

 For development, a few additional dependencies are needed: